atomone-hub/genesis/README.md

-various missions and objectives of this party may eventually drift from the missions and objectives of AtomOne because the people may be focused on different things over time and less on time-proven infrastructure, but the core values must remain the same and the vision compatible with those declared here, and AtomOne may enforce criteria for Decentralists membership (and temporary bans and suspensions) with a Constitutional Majority.
+various missions and objectives of this party may eventually drift from the missions and objectives of AtomOne because the people may be focused on different things over time and less on time-proven infrastructure, but the core values must remain the same and the vision compatible with those declared here.

+AtomOne may enforce criteria for Decentralists membership (and temporary bans and suspensions) with a Constitutional Majority for the purpose of ensuring the alignment of the Decentralists members with AtomOne, provided that it also offers everyone excluded the right (through Apache2.0 or more liberal licenses, or \*GPL\* and GnoPL licenses) and the ability with reasonable ease to maintain a prior fork of Decentralists membership under a different brand name distinct from either AtomOne or Decentralists.

+This tight coupling is necessary between AtomOne and the Decentralists brands because the success of either are tied together and we prefer a more open membership policy for the Decentralists for growth, but the people ultimately determine what a name means.
+After a period of 7 years after genesis the Decentralists can vote via a supermajority or constitutional majority to become self-sovereign and remove the ability for AtomOne to enforce anything about the membership of the Decentralists.
+Correspondingly AtomOne can choose any other membership group (or any other type of group or DAO) to replace the Decentralists at that time with the same system but with a new criteria for membership, under a new name.

 Initially the only critieria for Decentralists membership is that members hold any nonzero amount of $ATOM1 or $phATOM\* tokens (more on $phATOM later) and